-Start thinking about the activities/sports/trips that your child might have in the upcoming year.
+Think about the activities/sports/trips that your child might have in the upcoming year.
 If you know they are interested in playing football, budget for new cleats or other gear that they might need.

 If you are wanting to take a vacation this year, make sure to include this in your budget.
 Even better, open a vacation savings account if you haven’t already.
 That way you can deposit a certain amount into the account each month that can be used for your trip.

-Yes, Netflix is considered entertainment.
-You love it, but it is not actually necessary.
 These expenses are important, but should be towards the bottom of your list.
 Include cable, tv/movie streaming services, movies, concerts, and sporting events in this section of your budget.

 Budget for any donations you make each year, such as charities or other causes.
 Include community/school fundraisers in this section of your budget as well.

 It is easy to spend money, but creating and following a budget can help keep you on track.
 Not sure how to get started?
 Through our partnership with University of Illinois Extension Money Mentors, we offer free financial education and confidential financial counseling to help you achieve your goals.
 Learn more about this program here.